 Ferrets are popular pets that can be fun to keep in your home.
 However, they tend to have a musky odor, and some owners may want to give them the occasional bath.
 If you would like to bathe your pet but aren’t sure how to do so safely, keep reading while we go over a step-by-step guide to getting your pet clean and keeping it that way.
 We’ll also discuss how often you should bathe your ferret and when is the best time.

-Bathing Your Ferret
+The 7 Tips For Bathing Your Ferret

 1. Get Your Supplies Together

+You’ll need to decide whether you want to use shampoo or oatmeal for your ferret.
 There are several brands of shampoo that you can use that are safe to use on ferrets.
 These brands shouldn’t dry out the skin and will leave the fur soft with a pleasant scent.
 Several kinds will also remove fleas without irritating the eyes or skin.
 Some brands even have moisturizers that can protect the skin.

 If you don’t wasn’t to use shampoo, you can create a homemade shampoo by using oatmeal soaked in water.
 Wrap the oats in a towel and let them sit until they become soft.